 Clearing a Cast Iron Sewer Pipe Clog

 When you call your local cast iron sewer pipe repair service, there are a few things that can be done with and for your sewage pipes.
 The first is to clear the line of roots, rust, or any other built-up debris.
 Often the best way to do this is with high-pressure water, sometimes known as hydro-jetting.
 While water initially caused the problem, it can also be a solution.
 High pressure jetting will knock free the rust and other debris that has built up inside your sewer line.
+Specialty tips on the end of a water jet can even cut out root intrusions.
 A water jet frequently restores the full flow of water, and the full inside diameter of your house sewer.

 When a cast iron sewer pipe repair is needed

-Pipes come in all different purposes and materials.
+Pipes come in assorted materials, intended for many different purposes.
 If you are having trouble with an old pipe and live in NYC, trust Team Balkan.
 The professionals of Balkan have a full line of water jets, HD sewer cameras, and a full range of drain cleaning machines.
 However, if you do need a cast iron sewer repair, or any type of sewer repair, Balkan has over 65 years of experience.
-That means Balkan can expertly pinpoint the problem in many cases, and acquire detailed connection information from the NYC DEP.
+That means Balkan can expertly pinpoint the problem in many cases, and also acquire detailed connection information from the NYC DEP.
 A smart and informed start to your cast iron sewer pipe repair, will invariably lead to a happy conclusion.